sagemath/sagewiki_to_gh-2022-10-10/days87.md

 === Sage installations ===

-You can create a new Sage installation within a couple minutes as follows:
+You can create a new Sage installation within a couple minutes as follows (replace BLAH with the name of your installation, e.g. your trac username):

 {{{
 cd ~/Src/
-tar xf sage-8.0.rc2.tar
-mv SageMath sage-BLAH
-cd sage-BLAH
-git remote add trac git://trac.sagemath.org/sage.git git remote set-url --push trac git@trac.sagemath.org:sage.git ./sage
+./new_sage BLAH
 }}}

-Note that the renaming is very important so that other people can extract from the tarball.
 Now `sage-BLAH` is available for you to work on a ticket.
 If you think you'll be doing a lot of development, feel free to create your own installation (labeled with your trac username); if you're less experienced you might share one as part of a group.

 === Jupyter notebooks ===